-Pricey yet basic, as it only plays one song and requires frequent rewinding.
+It only plays 1 song and requires frequent rewinding.
 Not as practical for boys as others on our list.

-Quickly and easily connects to cribs and most types of travel gear, including strollers, bassinets, car seats, and travel cribs.
-Comes with three separate connectors.
-Five melodies and three colorful toys to keep babies entertained at home and on the go.
+Quickly and easily connects to cribs and most types of travel gear like strollers, car seats, and travel cribs.
+Comes with 3 separate connectors.
+Plays 5 melodies and has 3 colorful toys to keep babies entertained at home and on the go.
 Convenient and affordable.

 No volume control.
 Spinning mechanism is a little slow.